sasoria/astro-microfrontends-ssr-distributed/README.md

 - Install dependencies with `npm run install`
 - Start the shell with `npm run dev`

-### Disclaimer
+## Disclaimer
 This is running on a very early version of Astro that includes Server Islands.
+I recommend to wait for a stable release of Astro Islands.